-A Green Card gives an individual, not a US citizen the legal right to live and work in the United States, permanently.
+A green card gives an individual who is not a U.S. citizen the legal right to live and work in the United States permanently.
 This is called lawful permanent resident status.
 It is possible to apply for many government jobs with a green card.
-A recipient of a Green Card also has the right to sponsor some relatives for Green Cards.
+A recipient of a green card also has the right to sponsor some relatives for green cards.
 You may keep your present citizenship, and you may apply for U.S. citizenship at a later time.
-There are restrictions on lawful permanent resident status, individuals with criminal activity after receiving the greencard may end up losing it; you cannot vote with a greencard and travel has certain restrictions.
-Green Card holders also receive health, education, and other benefits.
+There are restrictions on lawful permanent resident status: individuals with criminal activity, after receiving the green card, may end up losing it; you cannot vote with a green card; and travel has certain restrictions.
+Green card holders also receive health, education and other benefits.

-The process of naturalization is a step-by-step procedure taken by individuals who were not born but want to become citizens of the United States of America.
+The process of naturalization is a step-by-step procedure taken by individuals who were not born in the U.S. but want to become citizens of the United States of America.

-- a knowledge and understanding of U.S. history and government
+- Knowledge and understanding of U.S. history and government

-This is known as the formal removal of an alien from the United States when the alien has been found removable for violating the immigration laws.
+Formerly known as deportation, this is the formal removal of an alien from the United States when the alien has been found removable for violating the immigration laws.
 Deportation is ordered by an immigration judge without any punishment being imposed.
-Prior to April 1997 deportation and exclusion were separate removal procedures.
-Now called Removal, this function is managed by U.S. Immigration and Customs Enforcement.
+Prior to April 1997, deportation and exclusion were separate removal procedures.
+Now called removal, this function is managed by U.S. Immigration and Customs Enforcement.
 Deportation of immigrants and other individuals may result as a consequence for entering the United States illegally.
 You can also be deported if you are not a citizen and have committed a serious crime.